 Author of the middle grade novel, The Last Musician.
+Kidlit writer.
 Singer-songwriter with The Melted Coins.
-I like books, music, and (especially) books about music. petersonrjason [at] gmail.com
+I like books and music, books about music (and even music about books) jpwrites4 [at] gmail.com

 Search This Blog